Shaaali/identity-apps/docs/guides/conditional-auth/new-device-based-template.md

 Let's look at how this script works.

-The **validateCookie** function verifies whether the user has a valid cookie for the logged-in user.
+1. The **validateCookie** function verifies whether the user has a valid cookie for the logged-in user.
 This function calls the conditional authentication JavaScript function [getCookieValue(request, name, properties)](api-reference/#get-cookie-value).
 The cookie name is configured with the _cookieName_ parameter.

-Upon the successful execution of step 1 in the authentication flow, the **onLoginRequest** function validates the **deviceAuth** cookie.
-If there is no valid cookie found, the function checks whether the _sendNotification_ and _stepUpAuthentication_ parameters are enabled.
+2. When step 1 of the authentication flow is complete, the **onLoginRequest** function validates the **deviceAuth** cookie.
+3. If there is no valid cookie found, the function checks whether the _sendNotification_ and _stepUpAuthentication_ parameters are enabled.

-If the _sendNotification_ property is enabled, the JavaScript conditional authentication function [sendEmail(user, templateId, placeholderParameters)](api-reference/#send-email) is called to send the notification email with the logged in timestamp.
+4. If the _sendNotification_ property is enabled, the JavaScript conditional authentication function [sendEmail(user, templateId, placeholderParameters)](api-reference/#send-email) is called to send the notification email with the logged in timestamp.
 The email template is set as **UnseenDeviceLogin** in the _emailTemplate_ variable.

-If the _stepUpAuthentication_ parameter is enabled, step 2 of the authentication flow is executed.
+5. If the _stepUpAuthentication_ parameter is enabled, step 2 of the authentication flow is executed.

-On the successful execution of step 2 of the authentication flow, [setCookie(response, name, value, properties)](api-reference/#set-cookie) is called to set a **deviceAuth** cookie.
+6. On the successful execution of step 2 of the authentication flow, [setCookie(response, name, value, properties)](api-reference/#set-cookie) is called to set a **deviceAuth** cookie.

 ## Try it out

 Follow the steps given below.

 1. Access the application URL from a new device/browser.
-2. Try to log in to the application.
-You will be prompted with TOTP authentication.
-The configured email of the user will receive the email notification.
+2. Try to sign in to the application.
+TOTP authentication is prompted and the configured email of the user receives the email notification.
     <img :src="$withBase('/assets/img/guides/conditional-auth/new-device-email-notification.png')" alt="new-device-email-notification-sample">
-3. Log out and log in with the same user from the same device/browser.
-You will be successfully logged in to the application with only the basic authentication.
+3. Log out of the application.
+4. Sign in with the same user from the same device/browser.
+You will be successfully signed in to the application with only the basic authentication.